softmatterlab/SmartTrap/README.md

 ### Drivers
 Each component comes with a python driver class.
 These drivers are used to communicate between the device and the main program.
 The drivers each implements a python protocol.
 To replace the driver, create a class implementing the corresponding protocol and change the import in the main interface.

-- Camera
+Further details on the software are found in the Software folder.

- - Two options currently implemented: Thorlabs scientific cameras and Basler cameras.
+- **Camera** - Two options currently implemented: Thorlabs scientific cameras and Basler cameras.
 Thorlabs cameras require installing [thorlabs SDK](<https://www.thorlabs.com/software_pages/ViewSoftwarePage.cfm?Code=ThorCam>)
-- Optical tweezers instrument
- - Motors
- - Laser movement
- - Instrument communications
-- Microfluidics pump
+- **Optical tweezers instrument** - The instrument is controlled using the custom controller.
+This provides also control of the motors, laser movement and sensor readings
- - OB1 controller from elvesys, requires the LabView runtime engine <https://www.ni.com/en/support/downloads/software-products/download.labview-runtime.html?srsltid=AfmBOoqhYo82koPNAGyVOaWM6Thr4NwTCO1KBI9eCecb0INE0mCxeVmB#569345>
+- **Microfluidics pump** - OB1 controller from elvesys, requires the LabView runtime engine <https://www.ni.com/en/support/downloads/software-products/download.labview-runtime.html?srsltid=AfmBOoqhYo82koPNAGyVOaWM6Thr4NwTCO1KBI9eCecb0INE0mCxeVmB#569345>
-- Microfluidics valves
- - from elvesys
-- Pipette pump
- - D2028B from SparkFun Electronics.
+- **Microfluidics valves** - Controlled with a MUX wire controller from elvesys.
+- **Pipette pump** - Pipette is activated by a one way DC pump ,D2028B from SparkFun Electronics.
+The pump is powered by a programmable power supply (TENMA 72-2540).

 ### Connecting the controllers
 — video showing the addition of the electronics (and possibly the unit testing and examples?)